mtth/avsc/doc/api.md

     Defaults to `true`.
   + `parseOpts` {Object} Options passed to instantiate the writer's `Type`.

+A duplex stream which decodes bytes coming from on Avro object container file.

 #### Event `'metadata'`

 + `type` {Type} The type used to write the file.